top of page

 Peter Button.jpg

-Peter Button - Intergovernmental diplomat
+Peter Button - IP expert

 Peter Button brings unique expertise in the role of Intellectual Property in supporting agricultural innovation.
 He recently retired as Vice Secretary-General at the International Union for the Protection of New Varieties of Plants (UPOV), based in Geneva, an intergovernmental organisation whose mission is to provide and promote an effective system of plant variety protection, with the aim of encouraging the development of new varieties of plants, for the benefit of society.
 Originally from a UK commercial plant breeding background, Peter previously served in technical advisory roles in the UK with the British Society of Plant Breeders (BSPB) and the Ministry of Agriculture, Fisheries & Food (MAFF).